cambrozak/bpl001/doc/03-lesson-plan.md

 **Environment**
 - [ ] Is the IDE configured correctly?
 - [ ] Is the Operating System running the IDE properly?
+- [ ] Do files and directories have the right permission settings?

 **Electrical**
 - [ ] Short Circuits, Open Circuits, Grounded Circuits (covered in next class)